-Symptoms usually develop within ten minutes and up to two hours after exposure to an allergen but can appear
+Symptoms usually develop within ten minutes and up to two hours after exposure to an allergen but can appear within a few minutes.

 Treatment

 Adrenaline given as an injection into the muscle of the outer mid-thigh is the first aid treatment for anaphylaxis.
 Individuals diagnosed as being at risk of anaphylaxis are prescribed an adrenaline autoinjector for use in an emergency.
 These adrenaline autoinjectors are designed so that anyone can use them in an emergency.